How to Choose the Right Industrial Floor Cleaning Equipment

 Sweepers

-Sweepers are designed to efficiently pick up dry materials.
-Pre-sweeping before scrubbing to remove dirt, dust, shavings, sawdust, packaging materials, and other dry debris is required—or at least highly recommended if you want your floors clean and your scrubber to last!
-Whether your facility uses manual labor to pre-sweep or requires a walk-behind or rider sweeper or perhaps sweeper/scrubber combo unit to accomplish this depends on your situation, budget, application, etc.
+Sweepers efficiently pick up dry materials.
+Pre-sweeping before scrubbing is recommended to remove dirt, dust, shavings, and other debris.
+Whether your facility uses manual labor to pre-sweep or requires a walk-behind or rider sweeper depends on your specific situation, budget, and application.

 Scrubbers

-Walk-behind and rider scrubbers are for, well, scrubbing.
-With a combination of disc or cylindrical scrub brushes and a squeegee vacuum system, they wash, clean, disinfect and/or sanitize a floor and leave it dry in one pass.
+Walk-behind and rider scrubbers are designed for scrubbing floors.
+They use a combination of scrub brushes and a squeegee vacuum system to wash, clean, disinfect, and dry floors in one pass.

 Sweeper/Scrubber Combo Units